-Using your Fluke Ti400 infrared camera, it's important to understand the relevance of emissivity to temperature measurement calculation.
+Using a Fluke infrared camera, it's important to understand the relevance of emissivity to temperature measurement calculation.

 All objects radiate infrared energy.
 The quantity of energy radiated is based on the actual surface temperature and the surface emissivity of the object.
 The imager senses the infrared energy from the surface of the object and uses this data to calculate and estimate temperature value.
 Many common objects and materials such as painted metal wood, water, skin and cloth are very good at radiating energy and it's easy to get relatively accurate measurements.

 For surfaces that are good at radiating energy or highly emissive, the emissivity factor is greater than 0.9 or 90%.
 Based on zero to one or zero to 100%.
 This simplification does not work well in shiny surfaces such as the one that we're about to see.